bbauska/W3Cx-5of5/README.md

 are differences between variables that have a primitive value and variables that reference an object.

-Let&apos;s start with primitive type...With primitive type if we take variable a and put the value "2" in it, then, if we copy this value of this variable into another one, &#41;here I&apos;ve got the variable "x=2" and I set "x2" , "x2".
+Let&apos;s start with primitive type&#155;With primitive type if we take variable a and put the value "2" in it, then, if we copy this value of this variable into another one, &#41;here I&apos;ve got the variable "x=2" and I set "x2" , "x2".
 So I&apos;ve got "x2" that is a copy of "x", then if